May 31st

 Commentary:

 When there is no commander-in-chief for a society, everyone has their own say.
-Only the rough and rugged survive these scenarios.
-The milder ones, which is the majority of the population, suffer unjustly.
+Only the rough and rugged survive in these scenarios.
+The milder ones—who make up the majority of the population—suffer unjustly.
 Just as the bigger fish in a tank prey upon the smaller fish, the rugged devour the weak in such a society.

-Anarchy is the consequence of tyranny.
-No power, which is not limited by laws, can be protected.
+Anarchy is the sure consequence of tyranny; for no power that is not limited by laws can ever be protected by them.
 Avoid such situations at all costs.

 pada vigrahaH: